Fth3r/Portfolio/Hash Bash/README.md

         # Even though HashBash only displays the title of the passed comparisons, adding the ability to save the
         # values associated with those titles in a dictionary would be easy.
     - Create a "HELP" button.
         # This would open a popup dialog window explaining the features of the program to save space in the window.
+    - Consider refactoring the code into multiple files for conciseness and readability.